distro2024/distributed-chat-system/README.md

 ```
 ## Instructions for developers

-### Linter
+### Code Quality Tools

-The team uses eslint for linting and it is included as a dependency.
+This project uses ESLint and Prettier to ensure code quality and consistency.
+Both are included as dev dependencies in the project.

+#### ESLint

-- It is recommended that all team members use when possible plugins for their IDEs to automatically lint the code.
+- It is recommended that all team members use, when possible, plugins for their IDEs to automatically lint the code.

-- Alternatively linting can be done with the command `npm eslint` (it's good to use CLI eslint in any case to see open issues)
+- Alternatively, linting can be done with the command `npm run lint` (it's good to use CLI ESLint in any case to see open issues).

+#### Prettier

+- It is recommended that all team members use Prettier plugins for their IDEs to automatically format the code on save.
+This helps ensure consistent code style across the project.

+- Alternatively, formatting can be done with the command `npm run format` (it's good to use CLI Prettier in any case to see all files that were changed).
+This command will format all files in the project that are supported by Prettier.
+You can also specify individual files or directories to format.

 ### Unittests
 The team should write code in a manner that supports unittesting of different functionalities.
 With a proof-of-concept deadlines are tight and workhours low, so sometimes compromises have to be made.
 As saifguards we follow these steps: